NETWAYS/alertmanager-icinga-bridge/README.md

 ### Icinga API user

-We recommend that you create an API user per Icinga service host.
+We recommend that you create an API user per Icinga host.
-This naturally ensures that you create an API user per Alertmanager-Icinga-Bridge instance, since you should have a service host per Alertmanager-Icinga-Bridge instance.
+This ensures that you create an API user per Alertmanager-Icinga-Bridge instance.

-In that case, you can restrict the API user's permissions to only interact with the service host belonging to the Alertmanager-Icinga-Bridge instance as shown below.
+In that case, you can restrict the API user's permissions to only interact with the host belonging to the Alertmanager-Icinga-Bridge:

 ```
-object ApiUser "alertmanager_cluster.example.com"  {
+object ApiUser "alertmanager.internal"  {
-  password = "verysecretpassword"
+  password = "CHANGEME"

   permissions = [
   {
     permission = "objects/query/*"
-    filter = {{ host.name == "alertmanager_cluster.example.com" }}
+    filter = {{ host.name == "alertmanager.internal" }}
   },
   {
     permission = "objects/create/service"
-    filter = {{ host.name == "alertmanager_cluster.example.com" }}
+    filter = {{ host.name == "alertmanager.internal" }}
   },
   {
     permission = "objects/modify/service"
-    filter = {{ host.name == "alertmanager_cluster.example.com" }}
+    filter = {{ host.name == "alertmanager.internal" }}
   },
   {
     permission = "objects/delete/service"
-    filter = {{ host.name == "alertmanager_cluster.example.com" }}
+    filter = {{ host.name == "alertmanager.internal" }}
   },
   {
     permission = "actions/process-check-result"
-    filter = {{ host.name == "alertmanager_cluster.example.com" }}
+    filter = {{ host.name == "alertmanager.internal" }}
   }, ]
 }
 ```

-Note that you don't have to use the same name for the API user as for its associated service host.
+Note that you don't have to use the same name for the API user as for its associated  host.
-However, you have to make sure that you compare `host.name` to the name of the service host for which the API user should have permissions.
+However, you have to make sure that you compare `host.name` to the name of the service host for which the API user has permissions.

-### Garbage Collection
+## Automatic Service Cleanup (Garbage Collection)

-Service objects in Icinga will get garbage collected (aka deleted) on a regular basis, following these rules:
+Service objects in Icinga will get removed on a regular basis, following these rules:

-* Service object is in OK state
+* Service object is in `OK` state
-* Last transition to OK state was more than "keep_for" ago
+* Last transition to `OK` state was more than `--keep-for` ago
-* UUID of app matches "vars.bridge_uuid"
+* `ID` the Alertmanager-Icinga-Bridge instances matches the service's `vars.bridge_uuid`

-All state needed for doing garbage collection is stored in Icinga service variables.
+All state for this garbage collection is stored in Icinga service variables.

-### Alertmanager-Icinga-Bridge Heartbeat
+## Alertmanager-Icinga-Bridge Heartbeat

-On startup, Alertmanager-Icinga-Bridge checks if the matching heartbeat service is available in Icinga, otherwise it exits with a fatal error.
-During operation, Alertmanager-Icinga-Bridge regularly posts its state to the heartbeat service.
+The Alertmanager-Icinga-Bridge will regularly send a passive check result to a predefined heartbeat service.
 If no state update was provided, Icinga automatically marks the check as UNKNOWN.

 You need to configure the following service in Icinga: